 - Press and hold down both the Shift + Option (Alt) keys on your Mac’s keyboard

 - Click the Bluetooth symbol in the top corner of your Mac’s menu bar.
-If you don’t see it check the box Show Bluetooth in menu bar in System Preferences > Bluetooth
+If you don’t see it, check the box Show Bluetooth in the menu bar in System Preferences > Bluetooth

 - Navigate to Debug and choose Reset the Bluetooth module

 - Restart your Mac